MicrosoftDocs/customer-insights/ci-docs/activities.md

 ## Define customer activities

-With the Customer Insights activity wizard, you can define all activities at one time.
+Customer Insights helps you with simple steps to define all activities at once.

 1. Go to **Data** > **Activities**.
 Select **Configure activities**.